dm13450/dm13450.github.io/about.md

 * [BestX RFQ Par Introduces a New Way to Look at Hit Ratios](https://thefullfx.com/bestx-rfq-par-introduces-a-new-way-to-look-at-hit-ratios/)
 * [How Long Should TWAP algos run?](https://www.fx-markets.com/trading/7859441/how-long-should-twap-algos-run)

-All of which you probably need to be a subscriber to.
+Some of which are behind a paywall.

 # Outside the Day Job